 A world has been placed in the center of the gates because it is the world of education which provides the foundation and skills to the diverse student body of Texas A&M University, thereby allowing each student to become a steward of the world.
 The children at play represent that learning is fun and that it is just as important to condition the body as the mind.
-The children are Brad and Eleanor Gates, children of Becky and Bob Gates and Alexandria McFerrin Bohner, granddaughter of Dorothy and Artie McFerrin.
-The statue is a gift from the McFerrins to Texas A&M University and the Becky Gates Children's Center.
+The children portrayed are Brad and Eleanor Gates, children of Becky and Bob Gates, and Alexandria McFerrin Bohner, granddaughter of Dorothy and Artie McFerrin.
 The teacher reaching for the gates at the level of the stars symbolizes the responsibility to teach the students that the future is limitless and they too, should reach for the stars.
 Finally, the gates are topped with possibly the highest art form, music, and this music happens to be the first two measures of the Aggie War Hymn.
+The statue is a gift from the McFerrins to Texas A&M University and the Becky Gates Children's Center.

-Bill McGlaun is an award-winning sculptor from Cleveland, Texas.
+Bill McGlaun (1948-2015) was an award-winning sculptor from Cleveland, Texas.